Le Jardin du Luxembourg

 Le Magnifique Jardin du Luxembourg

 True confession, this is my absolute favorite place to be in Paris.
 It is where for a few golden moments all is well in the world.
-It is where you can suspend the raw realities of your current day while you immerse yourself in this beautiful setting.
+It is where you can suspend the raw realities of your current day while you immerse yourself in this historic and beautiful setting.
 This is where children, parents and grandparents gather together to sail little wooden boats in the octagonal pond, to stroll, and to playfully chase their toddlers.
-This is where you go to picnic on the manicured green grass on sunny days and to languish for hours with a cherished book.
-This is where curious new lovers are tenderly touching and whispering and loving the moment.
-This is where multi generations of us are lounging in chairs watching and listening to the ebb and flow of humanity.
-This is where old and new friends meet to talk of their current challenges of family, work, retirement and love.
-It is the first and last place I go when in Paris.
-I love being immersed within these gardens and have Queen Marie de Medici of France to thank for this, as it all began with her.
+This is where you go to picnic on the perfectly manicured green grass on sunny days.
+This is where you go to languish for hours with a cherished book and where curious new lovers go to wile away the day tenderly touching and whispering and living in the moment.
+This is where multi-generations of us are lounging in chairs watching and listening to the ebb and flow of humanity.
+This is where old and new friends meet to talk of their current challenges of family, work, health, life and love.
+This is the first and last place I go when in Paris.
+This is one of the most beloved gardens in Paris, rich in history, design, beauty and culture.
+I love being immersed within these gardens and have the Italian born Queen Marie de Medici of France to thank for this.
+It all began with her.

-Located in the heart of the Left Bank, on the south side of Paris, Luxembourg Gardens cover an area of approximately 56 acres.
-Within its boundaries there are over 3,000 trees, and 100 statues commemorating composers, artists, royalty, heroes and villains.
-Luxembourg Gardens are blanketed with tree lined walkways, green manicured lawns and colorful flower beds that reap blooms in every season.
-There are sculptures, fountains and terraces with balustrades laid out in geometric shapes in front of the Palace aligning with the octagonal Grand Basin pool.
-Present day Luxembourg Gardens contain tennis courts, pétanque courts, children’s playgrounds, miniature pony rides and even a basketball court and mosr importantly continues to warmly embrace all those who visit.
+Located in the heart of the Left Bank, on the south side of Paris, in the 6th arrondissement, Luxembourg Gardens remain the city’s most beloved green space.
+It covers an area of approximately 62 acres and within these vast boundaries there are over 3,000 trees, and 100 statues commemorating composers, artists, royalty, heroes and villains.
+Luxembourg Gardens are blanketed with tree lined walkways, green manicured lawns and many colorful flower beds that produce blooms in every season.
+There are sculptures, fountains and terraces with balustrades laid out in geometric shapes in front of the Palace aligning with the octagonal Grand Basin pool where children can sail little wooden boats, that are rented on its banks.
+Present day Luxembourg Gardens hosts open-air concerts, contain cafés, food venues, tennis courts, pétanque courts, children’s playgrounds, miniature pony rides, a basketball court, a gallery of changing photos and changing art exhibits that hang along the outside perimeter fence to greet and embrace all as they enter.

 Janey Barthelette